Invariant measures concentrated on countable structures: Introduction

 A structure $\cM$ is said to be \emph{ultrahomogeneous} when every partial isomorphism between finitely generated substructures of $\cM$ extends to an automorphism of $\cM$.
 Define the \emph{age} of a countable $L$-structure $\cM$ to be the class of all finitely generated $L$-structures that are isomorphic to a substructure of $\cM$.
 The age of any countable infinite ultrahomogeneous $L$-structure has the so-called \emph{amalgamation property}, which stipulates that any two structures in the age can be ``glued together'' over any common substructure, preserving this substructure but possibly identifying other elements.
 Countable infinite ultrahomogeneous $L$-structures have been characterized by \Fr\ as those obtained from their ages via a canonical ``back-and-forth'' construction using amalgamation; they are often called \Fr\ limits and are axiomatized by $\Pi_2$ ``extension axioms''.
 (For details, see \cite[Theorems 7.1.4, 7.1.7]{MR1221741}.)

 A standard result {\cite[Theorem~7.1.8]{MR1221741}} (see also \cite[\S2.7]{MR1066691}) states that when $\cM$ is a countable infinite ultrahomogeneous structure in a countable relational language, $\cM$ has trivial definable closure precisely when its age satisfies the more stringent condition known as the \emph{strong amalgamation property}, which requires that no elements (outside the intersection) are identified during the amalgamation.
-Note that in {\cite[\S7.1]{MR1221741}}, strong amalgamation is shown to be equivalent to a property known as ``no algebraicity'', which is equivalent to our notion of trivial definable closure for structures in a language with only relation symbols, but not when constant or function symbols are present.
-Thus we obtain the following corollary to our main theorem.
+Note that in {\cite[\S7.1]{MR1221741}}, strong amalgamation is shown to be equivalent to a property known as ``no algebraicity'', which is equivalent to our notion of (group-theoretic) trivial definable closure for structures in a language with only relation symbols (but not for structures in a language with constant or function symbols).
+Thus we obtain the following corollary to Theorem~\ref{maintheorem}.

 \begin{corollary} Let $L$ be a countable relational language, and let $\cM$ be a countable infinite $L$-structure.
 Suppose $\cM$ is ultrahomogeneous.
-The following are equivalent: \begin{itemize} \item[(1)] There is a probability measure on $\Model$, invariant under the natural action of $\sym$ on $\Model$, that is concentrated on the set of elements of $\Model$ that are isomorphic to $\cM$. \item[(2)] The age of $\cM$ satisfies the strong amalgamation property. \end{itemize} \end{corollary}
+The following are equivalent: \begin{itemize} \item[(1)] There is a probability measure on $\Model$, invariant under the natural action of $\sym$ on $\Model$, that is concentrated on the set of elements of $\Model$ that are isomorphic to $\cM$. \item[($2'$)] The age of $\cM$ satisfies the strong amalgamation property. \end{itemize} \end{corollary}

 At the Workshop on Homogeneous Structures, held at the University of Leeds in 2011, Anatoly Vershik asked whether an analogue of the notion of a continuum-sized \emph{topologically universal graph} \cite{MR2724668} exists for an arbitrary \Fr\ limit.
 We propose our notion of a (continuum-sized) \emph{Borel $L$-structure strongly witnessing a theory}, defined in Section~\ref{existence}, as an appropriate analogue.